 Thakkar comes to Harvard after three successful years in a variety of coaching positions at SUNY Maritime.
-For the last two seasons, Thakkar served as the offensive coordinator and quarterbacks coach.
+For his final two seasons, Thakkar served as the offensive coordinator and quarterbacks coach.
 The Privateers flourished under Thakkar in 2017, averaging 37 points per game and posting a 9-2 record.
 Ten offensive players went on to earn all-ECAC honors.

 During his tenure at SUNY Maritime, Thakkar was selected to the American Football Coaches Association (AFCA) 30 Under 30 Leadership Institute.
 The program, which is run by the AFCA and NCAA Leadership Development, aims to identify and train the next generation of leaders in the football coaching profession, with Thakkar being one of six NCAA Division III coaches selected to the program.